isomerpages/moe-huayisec/_who-we-are/Principal's Message.md

 </div>
 <p><strong>Welcome to Hua Yi Secondary School!</strong>
 </p>
-<p>It is my privilege and honor to welcome you to Hua Yi Secondary School,
+<p>It is my privilege and pleasure to welcome you to Hua Yi Secondary School,
 a school with a proud heritage that has nurtured generations of students to embody strong values, develop their talents, and contribute meaningfully to society.
 Over the years, Hua Yi has grown into a vibrant institution where tradition blends seamlessly with innovation.
-I am deeply humbled to be part of this journey and to build on the steadfast efforts of my predecessors, whose leadership and dedication have laid the foundation for our continued success.</p>
+I am deeply appreciative of the opportunity to be part of this journey and to build on the steadfast efforts of my predecessors, whose leadership and dedication have laid the foundation for our continued success.</p>
 <p>As we embark on 2025, I am excited to introduce our school theme, <strong>"Voices that Care."</strong> This
 theme reflects our commitment to cultivating a culture where every student is encouraged to speak up and express themselves confidently.
 More importantly,